zxc916684603/ecs/intl.en-US/Block Storage/Block storage/Resize cloud disks/Resize partitions and file systems of Linux data disks.md

 # Resize partitions and file systems of Linux data disks {#concept_z11_xsh_ydb .concept}

 When cloud disks are resized, the storage capacity increases but the file system is not affected.
-To resize the file system and increase the storage capacity of ECS instance, follow the steps in this topic.
+To resize the file system and increase the storage capacity of ECS instances, follow the steps in this topic.

 ## Preparations {#section_vjz_tg3_vlw .section}